23 Cloud microphysics

 \[ \begin{align} v_F = \frac{F}{6\pi a\eta} = \frac{4\pi a^3\left(\rho_l' - \rho_h'\right)g}{18\pi a\rho_h'\nu} = \frac{2 a^2\left(\rho_l' - \rho_h'\right)g}{9\rho_h'\nu}\tag{23.87}\label{eq:sink_stokes} \end{align} \]

-as a formula for the equilibrium falling speed $v_F$.
-In Eq.
-(23.86) the static buoyancy of the condensate is subtracted.
+as the formula for the equilibrium falling speed $v_F$.
+Here, the static buoyancy of the condensate has been subtracted in Eq.
+(23.86).

-In the case of turbulent flow, the circulation surrounding the condensate is time-dependent in an aperiodic manner.
+In the case of turbulent flow, the circulation around the condensate is time-dependent in an aperiodic manner.
 Here the friction force $F$ is proportional to the square of the speed $U$,

 \[ \begin{align} F = \frac{1}{2}c_w\pi a^2\rho_h'U^2,\tag{23.88}\label{eq:turbulent_friction} \end{align} \]

-where $c_w \geq 0$ is a constant dependent on the shape of the object flowed around, the so-called $c_w-$value.
-In English this quantity is called drag coefficient $c_d$.
-If you compare this with the weight force according to Eq.
-(23.86) is equal, you get
+where $c_w \geq 0$ is a constant depending on the shape of the object being flowed around, the so-called $c_w-$value.
+In English, this quantity is called the drag coefficient $c_d$.
+Equating this with the gravitational force according to Eq.
+(23.86), one obtains

 \[ \begin{align} \frac{1}{2}c_w\pi a^2\rho_h'v_F^2 &= \frac{4}{3}\pi a^3\rho_l'g \Leftrightarrow v_F^2 = \frac{8a\rho_l'g}{3\rho_h'c_w} \end{align} \]